-- The San Joaquin Operational Area Healthcare Coalition Governance3 is the foundational document for the coalition. - A coalition member organization can be affected by an internal or external emergency situation that impacts operations up to and including the need for a facility to evacuate. - Impacted coalition member organizations will activate their emergency operations plan and staff their facility operations or command center. - Resource requests will comply with the California Standardized Emergency Management System (SEMS)4.
+- The San Joaquin Operational Area Healthcare Coalition Governance is the foundational document for the coalition. - A coalition member organization can be affected by an internal or external emergency situation that impacts operations up to and including the need for a facility to evacuate. - Impacted coalition member organizations will activate their emergency operations plan and staff their facility operations or command center. - Resource requests will comply with the California Standardized Emergency Management System (SEMS).
 Local resources will be used first, and then Operational Area resources, followed by Regional, State, and if necessary Federal resource requests.
-State and Federal resources may not be available for 72-96 hours. - Impacted coalition member organizations will communicate their medical and health resources needs to the Medical Health Operational Area Coordinator (MHOAC)5 and their non-medical needs to their jurisdictional Emergency Operations Center (EOC), e.g., City EOC. - Region IV
+State and Federal resources may not be available for 72-96 hours. - Impacted coalition member organizations will communicate their medical and health resources needs to the Medical Health Operational Area Coordinator (MHOAC) and their non-medical needs to their jurisdictional Emergency Operations Center (EOC), e.g., City EOC. - Impacted coalition member organizations report their status to the MHOAC whenever they activate any element of their Emergency Operations Plan (EOP) and will be assumed to be able to manage the incident on their own and will exhaust their own resources before asking for outside assistance.